 As at Porgera, precious metal mineralization in Yaraguá and Veta Sur appears to be related to two main depositional stages.
 “Stage I” is represented by banded base-metal (iron, zinc and lead) sulphide-rich mineralization with variable amounts of quartz-carbonate gangue and bands.
 “Stage II” mineralization is texturally and chemically distinctive high-grade gold mineralization that locally cross-cuts and overprints Stage I mineralization as veins and breccia veins.
 Stage II mineralization is characterized by abundant free (and commonly visible) gold in siliceous and carbonate gangue, associated with arsenical pyrite and with low zinc and lead contents.

-The project area is comprised of 24 concessions covering 29,812 hectares and 40 concession applications totalling 40,171 hectares.
+The Buriticá Project comprises 80 tenements and applications covering an area of approximately 75,583 hectares.
 As in the case of all the Company’s properties, concession applications in process give the Company priority on the properties in question during the application process; however, there is no guarantee that the Company will be granted the pending concession applications.

-The Company has operated a small maximum capacity 30 tpd small-scale operating mine at Buriticá for over 20 years and is one of the largest employers in north-western Antioquia, employing over 300 members of the local community.
-To date, over 10 kilometres of horizontal development over 200 vertical metres has been completed in the Yaraguá vein system.
+The Company has operated a small maximum capacity 35 tpd small-scale operating mine at Buriticá for over 20 years and is one of the largest employers in north-western Antioquia, employing over 300 members of the local community.
+To date, over 10 kilometres of horizontal development has been completed in the Yaraguá vein system.

 The small-scale operating mine has historically developed along individual veins in competent andesite rock.
 With over 10 kilometres of underground development, the Company has been able to perform underground channel sampling, cross-cutting and drilling.
 Results from this underground work have demonstrated the continuity of high grades over potential mining widths along substantial strike lengths and have resulted in grades that are generally higher than the drilling-based assay results in comparable regions of the current mineral resource model.

 The Company utilizes a rigorous, industry-standard QA/QC program.
-Core is sawn in half with one-half shipped to a sample preparation lab in Medellín run by ALS Colombia Limited (“ALS”) in Colombia.
+For exploration and infill core drilling, the Company applied its standard protocols for sampling and assay.
+HQ and NQ core is sawn or split with one-half shipped to a sample preparation laboratory in Medellín run by ALS Colombia Limited (“ALS”), whereas BQ core samples are full core.
 Samples are then shipped for analysis to an ALS-certified assay laboratory in Lima, Peru.
 The remainder of the core is stored in a secured storage facility for future assay verification.
 Blanks, duplicates and certified reference standards are inserted into the sample stream to monitor laboratory performance and a portion of the samples are periodically check assayed at SGS Colombia S.A., a certified assay laboratory in Medellín, Colombia.